Jamel Holley: Controversies

 In 2009, Holley was charged with tampering with ballots in a primary election contest, a third-degree crime which carries a maximum sentence of five years in prison.
 The charge was the result of an investigation by the Official Corruption Bureau of the New Jersey State Police.
 Holley waived his right to indictment by a grand jury and agreed to be charged by accusation to filling out 30 absentee ballots.
 After several power brokers denounced the attorney general's office for charging Holley, a judge allowed Holley to enter a pre-trial intervention program to avoid jail time over the attorney general's objections.
 At the time, the governor's office backed the attorney general and commented, "any elected official charged with public corruption should step down because they can’t effectively serve the public under the cloud of the charges."
 In 2016, Roselle Mayor Christine Dansereau, Holley's successor, accused him of harassment and intimidation in a police report.
-Dansereau announced her resignation due to health reasons in June 2020.
+Dansereau announced her resignation for health reasons in June 2020.
 Holley was quoted saying, "I wish her well as she moves on."

 Opposition to vaccines

-Holley supports the anti-vaccination movement, contrary to the scientific consensus that vaccines are safe and effective.
+Holley supports the anti-vaccination movement.
 In February 2020, at a rally of anti-vaccine activists at the Connecticut State Capitol in opposition to a bill narrowing vaccine exemptions, Holley spoke in support of the anti-vaccination movement alongside attorney Robert F. Kennedy Jr.; he had whipped against a similar bill in New Jersey in early 2020, which passed the Assembly but later stalled in the Senate.
 Kennedy, an anti-vaccine activist, has raised hundreds of thousands of dollars for Holley through fundraising speeches, and delivered remarks to Holley and other members of the NJ Legislative Black Caucus in January on "the harmful effects of vaccinations."

-Holley maintains an active social media presence and has directed accusatory tweets at Bill Gates, saying he "...injected and caused harm to mulitple [sic] minority families in India and Africa.".
-Gates' charity has donated billions to efforts to eradicate AIDS, polio, tuberculosis, malaria and other diseases through vaccines and other programs.
+Holley maintains an active social media presence and has directed accusatory tweets at Bill Gates, saying he "...injected and caused harm to mulitple [sic] minority families in India and Africa."